Master of Science in Supply Chain Management

 Available as a Plus 1 Program

 If you're a current University of Maryland freshman, sophomore or junior, you can pursue your MS Supply Chain Management degree through the Plus 1 program.
-You’ll save time and thousands of dollars on graduate tuition though this accelerated business master’s program.
+You’ll save time and thousands of dollars on graduate tuition through this accelerated business master’s program.

 Learn More: Plus 1 Program